 Should I buy a magic kit to get started?

 Answering this question is not as simple as a quick yes or no. It depends on you as a person and how you learn best.

 I realise that this sounds like a good thing for budding magicians which may contradict the tone of my writing.
-That’s because it is a good and a bad thing.
-For me, growing up, I would learn a few effects right out of the box, and then get frustrated that I couldn’t do anything else.
-These self working props and effects are so easy, because that is all they can do.
-It’s a bit like riding a tricycle, you can get around on it and get where you’re going, but you’re not going to be able to do anything too unique or impressive on it.
-“Proper” magic is more like a high end motorcycle, it can go really fast, pull off amazing stunts, but you have to put in the time and effort to mastering it, otherwise you’ll fall flat on your face and end up embarrassing yourself or even hurting yourself (albeit emotionally rather than physically when it comes to magic, unless you do certain dangerous tricks involving razor blades, spikes and the like!).
+That's because it is a good and a bad thing.
+For me, growing up, I would learn a few effects right out of the box, and then get frustrated that I couldn't do anything else.
+These self-working props and effects are so easy because that is all they can do.
+It's a bit like riding a tricycle, you can get around on it and get where you're going, but you're not going to be able to do anything too unique or impressive on it.
+"Proper" magic is more like a high-end motorcycle, it can go fast, pull off amazing stunts, but you have to put in the time and effort to master it; otherwise, you'll fall flat on your face.
+Which could lead to embarrassing yourself or even hurting yourself (albeit emotionally rather than physically when it comes to magic unless you do certain dangerous tricks involving razor blades, spikes and the like!).

 Good magic is not easy.
-You won’t be able to learn it straight out of the box without practicing for quite some time in order to get the intricacies just right.
+You won't be able to learn it straight out of the box without practising for quite some time in order to get the intricacies just right.
 When it comes to performing magic, there is so much more that goes into each effect over and above the secret moves, or sleight of hand, or misdirection.
 It is the performer's job to bring everything together, into a seamless performance.

 The patter has to flow as you perform the secret moves all the while justifying each motion, either explicitly or implicitly.
 Both the moves and the patter have to occur seamlessly alongside one another, as if either one falters for too long, you leave a gap for your audience to "notice" that something is wrong.